underpostnet/engine/cli.md

 ```
  Usage: underpost ssh [options]

+Manages SSH credentials and sessions for remote access to cluster nodes or
+services.

 Options:
   --deploy-id <deploy-id>  Sets deploy id context for ssh operations.
   --generate               Generates new ssh credential and stores it in